Updated June 2nd.

 Electives are our way of offering limited choice in a stable camp environment.
 Campers will choose one elective before camp and the other after they arrive.
 Each elective will happen 2 times per session in blocks of 2 hours each.

 Campers will participate in a riding and vaulting lesson as part of their elective time.
 Campers will also learn the basics of horse care and how to behave around our beautiful animals.
 This program is not for advanced riders.
-For campers who want extra horse time, check out our riding specialty!

 This activity begins on our low ropes course, where campers learn new games, challenges, and low ropes elements to help develop the skills, confidence, and group support needed for the high ropes course.
 Once on the high ropes course, campers head for the treetops to try challenges like the High Y, Flying Squirrel, Team Beam, Balance Log, Pamper Pole, Incomplete Bridge, Islands in the Sky, and a camper favorite: the Zip Line.